betweentwomidnights/gary4live/README.md

 https://nodejs.org/en/download/

-ffmpeg is needed for cropping to work. it can be a littler harder to install on windows. you may have to update your environment variables. ask claude (lol)
+ffmpeg is needed for cropping to work. it can be a little harder to install on windows. you may have to update your environment variables. ask claude (lol)

 https://ffmpeg.org/download.html